rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/certificate-rotation/_index.md

 - kube-scheduler
 - kube-controller-manager

+Rancher launched Kubernetes clusters have the ability to rotate the auto-generated certificates through the UI.

+1. In the **Global** view, navigate to the cluster that you want to rotate certificates.

+2. Select the **Ellipsis (...) > Rotate Certificates**.

+3. Select which certificates that you want to rotate.

+   * Rotate the CA and all Service certificates
-Select **Rotate all Service certificates (keep the same CA)** to rotate all the certificates above.
+   * Rotate all Service certificates (keep the same CA)

-### Certificate rotation for a specific component

-To rotate an individual service certificate, select **Rotate an individual service** and chose one of the components from the drop down menu.
-It will result in rotating certificate for only this component.
+   * Rotate an individual service and choose one of the services from the drop down menu

-### Certificate rotation for CA

-To rotate Kubernetes CA certificate, select **Rotate the CA and all Service certificates** option.
-Note that rotating this certificate will trigger rotating all components' certificates as they need to be signed with the new rotated CA.
+4. Click **Save**.

+**Results:** The selected certificates will be rotated and the related services will be restarted to start using the new certificate.